farshadahmadi/LiquidIoT-ResourceRegistry/README.md

 5- Optional change the TCP port the server will listen on by setting the environment variable PORT.
 By default the server listens on port 3000.

 6- Run the project. 'npm start'

+## LICENSE

+This project is under BSD New Licesne.